arvganesh/super-mario-kart-ppo/README.md

 <img width="256" alt="image" src="https://user-images.githubusercontent.com/21336191/225757384-95724610-adbc-461e-9cbb-19b99ba7e7a4.png">

 ### Action Space
 Here is the action space for SNES games, corresponding to the 12 buttons on the controller.
+This is defined by `stable-retro`.
 More on [MultiBinary](https://gymnasium.farama.org/api/spaces/fundamental/#gymnasium.spaces.MultiBinary).
 ```python
 >>> print(env.action_space)
 MultiBinary(12)